spyrosviz/Parkinson-Prediction/README.md

 # Parkinson Prediction

 ## Aim of project
-This project aims to make and compare machine learning algorithms in classifying parkinson from healthy individuals based on different features.
+This project aims to make and compare machine learning models in classifying parkinson from healthy individuals based on different features.

 ## Source of data
 Data were found on physionet.org in Gait in Parkinson's Disease database.